fridamariejoergensen/CSS_project/content/data-description.md

 <i>Figure 2.
 The count of the characters in each house.</i>

 A clear tendency to see from the data is that besides the unknown house category, the houses 'Griffyndor' and 'Slytherin' holds the most members, approximately 100 and 120.
 This makes a lot of sense given that a main theme in the Harry Potter books and movies is the feud between these two houses.
 Furthermore, 'Hufflepuff' and 'Ravenclaw' are also represented well with around 60 characters each, whereas the 'non-Hogwarts' houses have very few members.
-This is also a reason why the unknown category is so big, namely the fact that the data holds a great amoung of 'non-Hogwarts' characters.
+This is also a reason why the unknown category is so big, namely the fact that the data holds a great amount of 'non-Hogwarts' characters.
 This holds exactly with our expectation of the universe, as it is centered around Hogwarts.

 ## **Community analysis**
 We have an expectation that the network will be divided into communities corresponding to their houses.
 To investigate this hypothesis, we divided the network into communities based on their houses.
 As comparison, we found communities with the Louvain algorithm.
 For both of these community divisions we calculated the modularity, which represents the strength of a community division.
 A high modularity indicates that the nodes within a community are highly connected and sparsely connected to nodes outside of the community.
 Modularity can be used as a measure to estimate which community division captures a network structure best.

-$$ Q_{\text{House communities}} = 0.13
+$$ Q_{\text{House communities}} = 0.13 $$
-$$ Q_{\text{Louvain communities}} = 0.60
+$$ Q_{\text{Louvain communities}} = 0.60 $$

 When computing the communities, the split into communities depending on 'House' holds 8 different communities, respectively 'Gryffindor', 'Slytherin', 'Hufflepuff', 'Ravenclaw', 'Thunderbird', 'Pukwudgie' and 'Wampus'.
 This is a very small number of communities compared to the Louvain communities, of which there are 363.